cjlanzo/RaidNotesTBC/README.md

 * With the editor open - drag/resize the notes pane (this is where notes will show up)
 * When you enter an instance that it recognizes it will display notes for the first boss
 * As you progress through the instance it will automatically update which notes are displayed.
 Triggers include when a boss begins, ends, or is targeted
+* You can set the boss order via the order dropdown on each boss page to control the order that the notes pop up in

 ## Todo